NaanProphet/tripodvideoninja/_posts/2022-07-19-videographers-guide-to-videographers.markdown

 categories:
 ---

 I learned some hard lessons about hiring a videographer last year for our wedding.
-A friend who's getting married this year asked me about it.
+A friend who's getting married this year asked about it.
 Here's what I shared.

 ![]({% asset pug.jpg @path %})